VokeyJ7/Google-Closing-Price-Predictor/README.md

 # Google Closing Price Predictor (Neural Network)

-A deep learning model that predicts **Google’s stock closing price** based on historical daily trading data.
+A TensorFlow deep learning model that predicts **Google’s stock closing price** based on historical daily trading data.
 The model uses a fully connected neural network trained on open, high, low, and volume data to estimate the close price — with impressive accuracy.

 ## Model Summary